Nehari manifold optimization and its application for finding unstable solutions of semilinear elliptic PDEs: Introduction

-In this paper, we focus on developing and analyzing Riemannian optimization approaches on the infinite-dimensional Nehari manifold $\mathcal{N}$ for solving the minimization problem \eqref{eq:minEonN} to obtain unstable 1-saddles of the generic functional $E$.
-Specifically, we aim to introduce a general framework of Riemannian optimization algorithms, named as the {\em Nehari manifold optimization method} (NMOM), establish its global convergence and discuss the application in computing unstable ground states of some typical semilinear PDEs.
-Main efforts and the structure of this paper are as follows.
-Firstly, in Section~\ref{section 2}, we present the basic geometric settings of the Nehari manifold $\mathcal{N}$ for the generic functional $E$ and establish the local minimization characterization on the Nehari manifold $\mathcal{N}$ for 1-saddles of the generic functional $E$.
-Based on this, the algorithm framework of NMOM is then introduced in Section~\ref{section 3} for minimizing the generic functional $E$ on the Nehari manifold $\mathcal{N}$ with flexibility on the selection of the {\em retraction}, the tangential {\em descent direction} and the {\em step-size search rule}.
-We notice that the retraction, a concept extending the similar definition in the finite-dimensional Riemannian optimization \cite{2008Optimization,boumal2023intromanifolds}, ensures that the iteration always along on the Nehari manifold.
-In Section~\ref{section 3}, we also propose a practical {\em Nehari retraction} and verify the feasibility of NMOM with typical nonmonotone step-size search rules for any retraction and descent direction.
-Furthermore, the global convergence of the proposed NMOM is established in Section~\ref{sec:Convergence} based on a kind of nonmonotone step-size search rules for general (strongly) gradient-related descent directions.
-In our analysis, a delicate weak convergence technique is developed and an easily verifiable condition for the retraction weaker than the Lipschitz continuity is introduced to address the challenges in the infinite-dimensional setting.
-Section~\ref{Numerical experiments} presents the detailed numerical implementation and numerical results for the NMOM applied to a class of semilinear elliptic PDEs.
-All the assumptions made in our theoretical analysis are verified in these applications.
-In Section~\ref{sec:symmetry-breaking}, the symmetry-breaking phenomenon of H\'enon equation is investigated numerically and some interesting numerical observations are reported.
-Finally, some conclusions and discussions are drawn in Section~\ref{section:conclusion}.
+In this paper, we focus on developing and analyzing Riemannian optimization approaches for solving the minimization problem \eqref{eq:minEonN} to obtain 1-saddles of the functional $E$ under the infinite-dimensional setting.
+The main contributions of this paper are three aspects. (i) For a generic functional $E$, the basic geometric settings of the Nehari manifold $\mathcal{N}$ is presented and the local minimization characterization on $\mathcal{N}$ \eqref{Nehari} for 1-saddles is established. (ii) A general framework of Riemannian optimization algorithms on the Nehari manifold $\mathcal{N}$ \eqref{Nehari}, named as the {\em Nehari manifold optimization method} (NMOM), is introduced for solving the problem~\eqref{eq:minEonN} with the flexibility on the selection of the {\em retraction}, the tangential {\em descent direction} and the {\em step-size search rule}.
+Specifically, a practical {\em Nehari retraction} is proposed by making full use of the geometry of the Nehari manifold $\mathcal{N}$ \eqref{Nehari}. (iii) The global convergence of the proposed NMOM is established based on a nonmonotone step-size search rule for general (strongly) gradient-related descent directions.
+In our analysis, a delicate weak convergence technique is developed, and an easily verifiable condition for the retraction weaker than the Lipschitz continuity is proposed to address the challenges in the infinite-dimensional setting.